 - Shape into 1 ½ inch balls.
 Place them on a sheet pan lined with wax paper, making sure they aren’t touching.
 Transfer to the freezer until sauce is prepared.

-- In a large skillet, heat olive oil to medium heat.
-Sauté the garlic and oregano for about 30 seconds.
+- In a saucepan, heat the olive oil to medium heat.
+Sauté the garlic and oregano for about 30 seconds.2 tablespoons olive oil, 1 garlic clove, 1 teaspoon dried oregano

 - Add remaining sauce ingredients.
 Bring to a boil and then simmer, uncovered, for around 8 minutes, or until slightly thickened.
 Season with salt and pepper, to taste.
-Remove bay leaves and let cool.
+Remove bay leaves and let cool.3 cups tomato sauce, 2 tablespoons fresh parsley, 2 bay leaves

 - Take the meatballs out of the freezer and transfer them from the sheet pan to a large zip-top freezer bag (about 10 x 10 inches).
 Pour the sauce in a separate medium zip-top bag (around 7 x 8 inches).
 Place the sauce bag inside the meatball bag and freeze.

 - When it’s time to prepare the meal - place the frozen meatballs in a shallow baking pan.
-Bake uncovered in the oven at 400ºF for around 25 minutes, or until they are no longer pink.
+Bake uncovered in the oven at 400ºF for around 25 minutes, or until they are no longer pink in the center and reach a minimum temperature of 165°F.

-- Thaw the sauce package in cold water.
+- While they're baking, thaw the sauce package in cold water.
 Then open it up and heat the sauce in a large saucepan over medium heat.

 - Add the meatballs to the sauce and serve over pasta, rice, or on their own.